-What’s the Difference Between an Optometrist and Ophthalmologist?
+What’s the Difference Between an Optometrist & Ophthalmologist?

 Taking care of your vision health can make a huge difference in your quality of life.
 It feels wonderful to be able to see your loved ones clearly and to participate in all the activities that bring you joy.
 One of the first steps to better vision is learning about the different types of eye doctors, and then ensuring that you are receiving the proper eye care from an eye doctor near you.
 In this article you’ll find out the difference between an optometrist and ophthalmologist, and how simple it can be to find the right eye doctor so you can be on your way to long-term eye health.